Chakradhar-Jeereddy/Ansible-for-Microservices/k8s_actions/cheatsheet.md

 functions
 ===========
-taking input and providing the output, execute whenever we call
+taking input and providing the output (input pipe output), execute whenever we call functions == filters we can write functions but we need to write python code.. we can use default in built functions from ansible Fuctions can be used for

-functions == filters
+1) type conversion (items2dict) (dict2items), sting to list using split function and to into using int function
-we can write functions but we need to write python code..
+2) case conrvertion (upper,lower)

-we can use default in built functions from ansible
+3) ip address validation

 DevOps, Linux, Shell, Ansible -> String
 ,